 Marker has heard your pleas for a lower, adjustable lateral release value, along with a lower vertical release, all the while keeping your concerns about weight and ski performance in mind.
 Even though that is a lot to process in one request, they put it all together and have called it the Alpinist 8 binding.
-Along with hitting all the specs sought after by lighter weight, or less aggressive skiers, this binding also happens to be very user friendly and can hold up to a great deal of flex from your skis without release so land it in the back seat, or nose-butter away!
-Since Marker knows that safety isn't third (apparently, it's first) the Alpinist 8 heel piece sits snug against the back of your boot allowing for a more consistent release and some rebound when exiting turns.
+Along with hitting all the specs sought after by lighter weight, or less aggressive skiers, this binding also happens to be very user-friendly and can hold up to a great deal of flex from your skis without release so land it in the back seat, or nose-butter away!
+Since Marker knows that safety isn't third (it's first), the Alpinist 8 heel piece sits snug against the back of your boot allowing for a more consistent release and some rebound when exiting turns.
 Well paired with anything from Race+ to Beef boots, you can change your mind on which boot to take out since there is 15mm of adjustment to accommodate different BSL's.
-The Alpinist 8 is very similar to the Alpinist 9 and 12 in that it has a flat mode, an easy to use riser, and optional brakes should that be your cup of tea.
+The Alpinist 8 is very similar to the Alpinist 10 and 12 in that it has a flat mode, an easy-to-use flap riser, and optional brakes should that be your cup of tea.
 If you want to ski at more humane release values the Marker Alpinist 8 checks that box along with a few others.

 - Anti-ice pads are placed under the toe and heel to keep snow and ice from building up.

-- Adjustable lateral release in the heel, allowing for release values of 3-8.
+- Adjustable lateral release in the heel, allowing for values ranging from 3 to 8.

 - Integrated crampon receptor works with Marker Pintech ski crampons.

-- 15mm of adjustment in the heel accommodates different BSL's.
+- 15mm of adjustment in the heel accommodates different boot-sole lengths.

 - Featuring a carbon-reinforced pin toe for lightweight security.

 - Removable brake widths of 90mm, 105mm, and 115mm.